tassioFront/tassioFront/README.md

 - 🚀 I've been working with: Vue ❤️, Sass ❤️, Node, TypeScript, Jest ❤️, React and Firebase.
 - 🙅🏻 I worked with: Nuxt ❤️, Vuetify and Tailwind.

+`I've created an open source organization to help our community`: [Open-ish](https://github.com/open-ish)

 More about me at [my LinkedIn](https://www.linkedin.com/in/tassio-front-end/) _
 <!--